httpwg/http-extensions/draft-ietf-httpbis-priority.md

-When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might carry priority signals indicating higher precedence than those coming from others.
+When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might carry signals indicating higher priority than those coming from others.

 It is sometimes beneficial for the server running behind an intermediary to obey Priority header field values.
 As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
-However, in the worst case, the asymmetry between the precedence declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.
+However, in the worst case, the asymmetry between the priority declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.

 In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another input in its prioritization decisions.
 For